The average salary for a Casino Shift Manager is $53,046.

 Casino shift managers are responsible for overseeing a casino's general operations and work schedules during their shifts; this position is supervisory in nature and often referred to as the "assistant manager." and it is supervisory in nature.
 Casino shift managers work within the casino, either in an office or on the floor to circulate among tables and observe customers and employees.
 Hours and shifts for this position vary greatly, as many casinos are open twenty-four hours.
 Formal educatio…Read more

 Casino Shift Manager Tasks

-Assist managers and supervisors to streamline operations and promote the highest quality of service.
+- Assist managers and supervisors to streamline operations and promote the highest quality of service.

-Coordinate, lead, and encourage employees and resolve team issues.
+- Coordinate, lead, and encourage employees and resolve team issues.

 The top respondents for the job title Casino Shift Manager are from the companies Penn National Gaming Company, Penn Gaming and Caesars Entertainment.
 Reported salaries are highest at Penn Gaming where the average pay is $67,500.
 Penn National Gaming Company pays the lowest at around $56,250.

 Explore the most common career paths for Casino Shift Manager.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner